[UPDATED SEPTEMBER 2023]

 Horses are easily spooked, and they can sometimes get distracted or confused by their surroundings.
 Here’s a few of the most common reasons your horse may get scared:

 - Loud noises.
-Horses often react with fear when they hear loud noises – like fireworks, car horns and blaring music.
-This can be dangerous if you’re aboard, as the horse may suddenly gallop or unseat you if he or she is panicked.
+Horses often react with fear when they hear sudden loud noises – like fireworks, car horns and blaring music.
+This can be dangerous if you’re aboard as the horse may suddenly gallop or unseat you if they’re panicked.
 Never take your horse out when you know it’s likely to be loud – such as during firework season.

 - Other animals.
-Livestock like other horses or dogs can often startle or confuse horses.
-Especially if there is uncertainty over who has right of way.
-Try to ride in areas where there isn’t a lot of livestock and keep your horse well away from other animals.
+Livestock and other animals can often startle or confuse horses.
+Especially if there is uncertainty over who has the right of way, try to ride in areas where there isn’t a lot of livestock and keep your horse well away from other animals.